 Yet many students are unwilling to even ask how much they can borrow even though their increased earnings as college graduates would justify some debt.

-Families need to be aware that many colleges use Stafford and Perkins loans as part of your financial aid package.
+Families need to be aware that many colleges use Direct and Perkins loans as part of your financial aid package.
 In such situations you can’t use the loan money to pay for your part of the Expected Financial Contribution (EFC).
 This is why, especially if you’re applying to private colleges, you want to go to colleges that don’t use loans to meet your demonstrated financial need since there is a good chance you’ll need the loan to cover your EFC.

 Colleges will offer parent loans (PLUS) to cover the difference but if you can’t afford a college without taking out a PLUS or private loan, you should consider a different college.

 One final consideration.
-There is something worst than borrowing too much to go to college–borrowing too much to go to college and then not graduating.
+There is something worse than borrowing too much to go to college–borrowing too much to go to college and then not graduating.
 So if you are borrowing to go to college, make sure it’s one where you have a decent chance of graduating from.